mgajda/xml-typelift/plan.md

 ### Type names

-Type names in XML Schema refer to either `xs:complexType` or `xs:simpleType`.
+Type names in XML Schema refer to either `xsd:complexType` or `xsd:simpleType`.
 These are either anonymous, if they only occur once, or named, and then they can be re-used by giving name anywhere in the same schema.
-Thus empty `xs:complexType` or `xs:simpleType` is usually reference.
+Thus empty `xsd:complexType` or `xsd:simpleType` is usually reference.

 The entire `XML Schema` will be mapping from type *names* to individual types:
 ```